Loginistaken/Quantum-efficiency-solar-panel/💠 Ultimate 66%+ Efficiency Quantum-Hybrid Solar Panel .md

 Base Hybrid (Silicon + Perovskite only)	22.0%
 Additive Efficiency (from 12 layers)	+44.6%

-🌟 Final Efficiency Total	≈66.6% ⚡
+🌟 Final Efficiency Avg.	≈ ⚡40-50%

-This design is ~40% more efficient than today’s top panels (SunPower, Oxford PV, Fraunhofer CPV).
+This design is ~40% more efficient than today’s standards in solar panels .

 💰 Total Cost per Square Meter